Logo of the website

 Starting in September 2024, Saxo introduced the AutoInvest feature.
 This feature lets you automatically invest in a portfolio of ETFs.

 With that feature, you can choose a portfolio of ETFs and a monthly investment.
 Saxo will then invest automatically each month in your portfolio, based on a fixed monthly amount.
 Moreover, the purchase fees are waived and there are no extra fees for using that feature.
-The sell fees still apply, as well as the custody fees (can be waived with securities lending).
+The sell fees still apply.
 Stamp duty and currency exchange will also be charged if they apply to these fees.

 This is a great feature, but there is a catch.
 You cannot use all ETFs, only a selection, provided by Saxo.
 And this selection does not contain any US ETFs, nor any Vanguard ETFs.
 So, on one hand, we are saving on transactions fees, but on the other hand, we are losing on US ETFs.
 This can be a great feature if you do not plan to invest in US ETFs or if you have a small portfolio where purchase fees overweight the advantage of US ETFs.